xmtp/libxmtp/xmtp_mls/IDENTITY.md

 We currently rely on trust in centralized XMTP servers, which could do the following if malicious.

-1. **Selectively omit payloads**.
+1. **Omit payloads**.
 A malicious server could hide registrations (and application messages) from valid installations in order to censor them, or revocations for invalid installations in order to prevent post-compromise recovery.
-   - Decentralization efforts within XMTP aim to produce an immutable log of these events (H1 2024).
+   - Decentralization efforts within XMTP aim to produce an immutable log of identity updates (H1 2024), with immutability of conversation payloads coming later.
 1. **Reorder payloads**.
 A malicious server could reorder messages and commits within a conversation.
    - Decentralization efforts within XMTP aim to produce a consensus-driven ordering of commits at minimum (H2+ 2024).

-Note, however, that a malicious server is unable to forge payloads due to the use of digital signatures.
+Note, however, that a malicious server is unable to forge registration and revocation payloads without access to the wallet keys used to sign them.

-## Synchronizing MLS group membership
+## Account-level membership

 At the user level, messages are exchanged between accounts, however at the cryptographic level, messages are exchanged between installations.
-This poses the question of how MLS group membership can be kept up-to-date as installations are registered and revoked and members are added and removed.
-This requires two components which will be addressed in reverse order:

-1. How to know which accounts are members of a group
-2. How to know which installations belong to each account

-**Mapping from accounts to installations**

-The latter can be addressed using the mechanism described in the earlier section - any participant in a conversation can query for updates on any account in the conversation and construct the current list of valid installations.
-If the current installation list does not match what is in the group, the participant may add or remove installations in the group to match the latest state, and all other participants may perform the same verification.
-This can be performed at any frequency (for example before every message send), with various performance optimizations possible.

-**Mapping from conversations to accounts**

-Will add this in next PR.

-Clients must perform the following validation when a member is added:

-Clients must perform the following validation when a member is removed:
+Because of this two-layer system, there must exist a mechanism for mapping between accounts and installations in a conversation.

+We use an implicit mapping - an account is considered a participant of a conversation if one or more installations from the account are present in the tree.

+- **Listing accounts**.
+To list accounts, we enumerate unique wallet addresses from the credentials of the leaf nodes in the conversation.
+- **Adding accounts**.
+To add an account, publish a commit adding one or more installations belonging to the account to the conversation.
+Note that if we fail to include all valid installations belonging to the account, it will be resolved via the process described in [Installation Synchronization](#installation-synchronization).
+- **Removing accounts**.
+To remove an account, publish a commit removing _all_ installations belonging to the account from the conversation.
+It is important that all installations belonging to the account that are present in the tree during the epoch in which the commit is published are removed, and we ensure this is the case by enforcing linear ordering of epochs.

+### Other approaches

+Account/user trees are another approach for solving this problem, however we assume the complexity of managing key packages and welcome messages in this system is higher than the current system, and have therefore deferred this.
+We are open to feedback otherwise!